Cusco quickly became the touristic city by excellence. This happened even before Machu Picchu got recognized as a World Wonder.

 Beer Prices – a little cheaper than Paddy’s.
 Craft Beer will be around $5 a pint and very tasty

-Mushrooms – more of a lounge than a bar, here you will always find a DJ playing a mix of electronic and Hip-hop music.
+Mushrooms and Mama Africa – more of a lounge than a bar, here you will always find a DJ playing a mix of electronic and Hip-hop music.
 A great place to chill, play some billiard and enjoy some delicious Pisco Sours.
 (Located on Plaza de Armas)

 Prices- Around $8 for a Pisco Sour though they are two for one during happy hour

 Faces of Cusco – probably the most chilled out place of all of these.
 A gathering spot for mostly American expats, here you can watch American football, chill with a local craft beer and have some delicious food.
 During the day Faces also offer all kinds of activities such as a tour of the local San Pedro market, dancing lessons, cocktail workshops and many more.
 Thursday night there is live music from local artists.
 (Also located right on Plaza de Armas)

 Prices: Around $3-5 for a beer.
 Food will be around $10 for a main course but offers the best food on this list.